In August of 2021, PCC will release version 9.0 of our electronic charting and practice management software to all PCC users.

 In PCC 9.0, instead of having to create three separate prescriptions to create a three month supply of a Schedule II drug, you can now do so with one click.

-All statements for Schedule II drugs will have a check box option “Create 3 month supply”.
+Whenever you create a prescription for a Schedule II drug, PCC eRx will display a “Create 3 month supply” checkbox.
 When you check the box, dates will auto-populate the Date to Fill fields for 30 and 60 days out from today’s date.

 In the Prescription History and Medication History components, this will appear as only one entry, simplifying and clarifying those items in the history.